axonfibre/crypto-demo/examples/merkle/README.md

-Print the Merkle tree (as described in the IOTA protocol RFC-0012 for Chrysalis part 2) of several random message IDs on the console.
+Print the Merkle tree (as described in the Axon protocol RFC-0012 for Chrysalis part 2) of several random message IDs on the console.

 ```
 ==> input message ids